mime108/Fit-Roaster/README.md

 Install dependencies

 pip install fiftyone
+pip install streamlit
 pip install python-dotenv
 pip install google-generativeai

-Add API key
+Add API key in `.env`
 GEMINI_API_KEY=your_key_here

-Run backend
+Run frontend

-python agent.py
+streamlit run app.py

-Launch FiftyOne
+Open FiftyOne
 fiftyone app

 ##  Demo Workflow

 1. Upload outfit image
-2. Agent roasts the outfit
+2. Gemini analyzes the outfit
-3. Agent suggests improvements
+3. Roast, rating, and suggestions appear
-4. Open FiftyOne
+4. Image is saved to FiftyOne
-5. Use Gemini plugin to analyze image
+5. Caption Viewer plugin shows captions
-6. Show visual AI workflow
+6. Dashboard plugin shows statistics

+## FiftyOne Plugins Used

+We used the following plugins:

+- Caption Viewer plugin
+  → Used to display AI-generated captions and metadata

+- Dashboard plugin
+  → Used to visualize rating and verdict statistics

+These plugins allow us to explore the results visually inside FiftyOne.

-##  Why FiftyOne?
+## Why FiftyOne

-FiftyOne is used to demonstrate a real visual AI workflow.

-It allows:
+FiftyOne allows us to treat images as structured data.

+Each outfit is saved with metadata like:
+- rating
-- Inspecting images interactively
+- caption
-- Running Gemini plugin queries
-- Exploring outputs visually
+- verdict
-- Debugging vision results
+- tags

+Using plugins, we can filter, inspect, and analyze all outfits visually.

-This makes the project more than just an API call.
+This makes the project a visual AI workflow, not just an API call.

 ##  Disclaimer